marxvdl/gifroller/README.md

         --delay=N   Duration of each frame in hundreths of a second (default=10) --reverse    Invert the standard loop direction

-The order of the arguments do not matter (except for input and output).
+The order of the arguments does not matter (except for input and output).

 For example, the animation on top of this page was generated with: